CopernicaMarketingSoftware/Documentation/Publisher/en/litmus.md

 Marketing Suite uses a user-friendly drag 'n drop editor that can be used to create beautiful templates that are stored in JSON format to create responsive emails.
-Therefore Litmus is not needed here.
-You can click the **Template preview** button under **Tools** to see your mail on different devices.
+You can click the
+**Template preview** button under **Tools** to see your mail on different devices.